-Student behaviors are expected to reflect ethical and legal accountability for actions taken in the course of professional practice.
+Student behaviors are expected to reflect ethical and legal accountability for actions taken while in professional practice.
 The ultimate attainment of professional behaviors is the responsibility of the student, but faculty assumes a mentoring role.
 Faculty accepts responsibility to evaluate, provide feedback, and initiate corrective action when necessary.

 Safety is paramount.
-This includes students, peers, faculty, clinical instructors, members of the healthcare team and above all, the patient.
+This includes students, peers, faculty, clinical instructors, members of the healthcare team, and above all, the patient.

 Patient confidentiality is highly important.
-If a violation of patient confidentiality is reported, the sanctions may be imposed upon the student up to dismissal from the program.
+If a violation of patient confidentiality is reported, sanctions may be imposed upon the student up to dismissal from the program.